Anonymize-me/software-city-project/docs/weekly-reports/summer-extension-week-8.md

 In the current state, the system is composed of one main package "objects" that contains definitions for object types and how they should be represented.
 The granularity of the components is very high, as all the city buildings are about the same height.
 This suggests, that the components are very similar in size.

-Limitations:
-- if code components get renamed, they will reappear somewhere different in the visualized city.
-This imposes a problem, as this suggests that something has changed, while in reality only the name of the super folder could have changed.
-There must be a way how to mitigate this problem by somehow match components together that just have been renamed or similar.
-  - Example: You can see that perfectly in this repository, where you have in the complete model tree structure three directories that are named "cloudflare", or "cloudflare_old".
-Between the commit numbers 13 and 14, the folder structure has changed from "cloudflare/..." to "src/...".
-Between The commit number 27, it becomes clear, that refactoring has been done, as the "cloudflare" folder has been renamed to "cloudflare_old".
-This is a perfect example, where the tool could be improved, by matching the components together, that have been renamed.

 ### God classes